 Information for providers of services to Veterans' Affairs and our clients.Treatment cards and lettersTo help you identify our clients, we issue treatment cards and letters.Invoicing usHow to invoice us to ensure we pay you quickly and correctly.Treating our clientsInformation for healthcare professionals providing treatment to our clients.Councils and local authoritiesGuidance for councils and local authorities relating to services cemeteries and memorialsFormsForms for our clients, family and whānau, and our providers.AudiologistsSchedules of fees, invoicing and application instructions, and information for treating hearing needs.

-From 1 April 2019 new rates, adjusted for Consumers Price Index (CPI) inflation, come into effect for:
+From 1 April 2020 new rates come into effect for:

 - Battery Allowance